 It took another year, but we held out for the Trustees to accept our gifts for the building, as gifts to Columbia.
 This meant we were picking this secular institution in America as a place that could reasonably be trusted to maintain a home for its Jewish constituency, in perpetuity.
-The Kraft Center opened in 2000.
-And today, alumni of any Columbia School can get credit for their gifts to the Hillel, as a gift to Columbia.
+That's why alumni of any Columbia school can get credit for their gifts to the Hillel, as gifts to Columbia.

-Throughout the 1990s and into first decade of the twenty-first century, I am a Professor of Biological Sciences, and a member of the faculty of the Earth Institute.
-In 2005, I am elected to the Advisory Board of University Seminars, invited by my freshman humanities instructor and mentor of sixty years, Robert Belknap, professor of Slavics.
+Throughout the 1990s and into the first decade of the 21st century, I am a Professor of Biological Sciences, and a member of the faculty of the Earth Institute.
+In 2010, I am elected the fifth Director of University Seminars, succeeding my freshman humanities instructor and mentor of sixty years, Robert Belknap, Professor of Slavic Studies.

-I write books-most recently a book with Amy, on Natural Selection and its moral consequences-and I establish an organization for students who wish to do their own projects that involve elements of science, service, and subjective self-awareness.
-Today, this organization is called The Research Cluster on Science and Subjectivity.
-In the last year of Professor Belknap's life, we become even closer friends, and at one point before Thanksgiving I capriciously decide to rib him about his ancestors.
+I write books-most recently a book with Amy on evolution and its moral consequences and I establish an organization for students who wish to do their own projects that involve elements of science, service, and subjective self-awareness.
+Today this organization is called The Research Cluster on Science and Subjectivity.

+In the last year of Professor Belknap's life we become even closer friends, and at one point before Thanksgiving, I capriciously decide to rib him about his ancestors.
 "Belknap" is a Mayflower name.
-So I ask him, "Bob, how many years has your family celebrated Thanksgiving?"
-I knew he'd say 350 years, or some such.
-He looks at me quizzically and says "I am not sure, 5,000 years, 10,000 years, maybe."
-I am dumfounded.
+So I ask him: "Bob, how many years has your family celebrated Thanksgiving?"
+I figure he'd say 350 years, or some such.
+He looks at me quizzically and says, "I am not sure, 5,000 years, 10,000 years, maybe."
+I am dumbfounded.
 How can this be?
-"Well," he says, "you don't want me to remember my Mayflower ancestors and forget my Native American ancestors, do you?
+"Well," he says, "you don't want me to remember my Mayflower ancestors and forget my Native American ancestors, do you?"

-And with that lesson, Bob Belknap made me see what we must all see: We must not pick from among our ancestors the ones we think matter.
-I may not discard any of my Polish and Ukrainian ancestors, any more than he may discard his Native American ancestors.
+And with that lesson, Bob Belknap made me see what we must all see: I may not forget my Polish and Ukrainian ancestors, any more than he may forget his Native American ancestors.
 All such denial and embarrassment is no more than avoidable, self-inflicted suffering.